yuwu9145/lib-free-state/README.md

 # library free state

-Using shared state is imperative when writing large-scale frontend applications.
+## :thinking: What does state management libraries do?
 State libraries (vuex for vue 2, pinia for vue 3, NGRX for Angular etc.) help you to achieve:
 - SINGLE SOURCE OF TRUTH: singleton state object that is shared across components
 - IMMUTABILITY: immutable or ready-only declarative mapping of the state exposed to components (getters & selectors)
 - MUTABILITY: expose actions allowing state to be internally mutable in response to certain events
 - REACTIVITY: immutable getters/selectors must be reactive

-However, these libraries have common drawbacks:
+## :worried: State management libraries are NOT perfect
-- they have learning curves
+- They have learning curves
-- too much boilerplate that overkills a simple feature (e.g. redux & NGRX)
+- Some of them have too much boilerplate that overkills a simple feature (e.g. redux & NGRX)

 In order to preserve above critical features and also achieve simplicity, major frameworks have their own built-in technologies enabling to quickly write state file from scratch.
+## :heart_eyes: Write your own state management logic using built-in technologies/APIs

-## Vue 3 (state file using plain composition api)
+### Vue 3 (state file using plain composition api)

 In this the sample file:
 - SINGLE SOURCE OF TRUTH: Its state is singleton because it is used in components as `import { books, loadBooks } from './books.store'`